luc-j-bourhis/Cython-vs-Numba/readme.md

-# Benchmark Numpy vs Cython vs Numba
+# Benchmark Cython vs Numba

 A work-in-progress assessment of Cython vs Numba with Numpy as a baseline for various array manipulation.
 So far